AlexanderBuzz/xrpl-php/docs/README.md

 For in-depth documentation, you can refer to the following pages:

 ### Concepts

 * [Wallet](wallet.md)
 * [JSON RPC Client](client.md)
 * [Client Methods](methods.md)
 * [Recipes & Patterns](recipes-patterns.md)

+The documentation is structured in a consecutive way.
+By just skimming each page in order, you will get a birds eye view of all the available building blocks and how to make them interact with each other.

 ### License